 Habitat is where an animal lives.
 It must contain food, water, shelter, and space in an arrangement that benefits the animal.
 Each animal has different habitat requirements.
 Some may need a special food or a certain amount of space to survive.
 Iowa has a variety of habitats that support a diversity of wildlife species.
 We must protect, conserve, and expand Iowa’s remaining habitats in order to preserve and enhance the present diversity of wildlife.
+The resources below provide information about Iowa-specific habitats.

 Iowa has diverse forests that provide a wide range of wildlife habitat.
 Forests support a wide array of birds, mammals, insects, amphibians, and reptiles.